Henry Leroy Finch Jr.

-Henry Leroy Finch, Jr. (August 8, 1921 – August 22, 1997) was an American scholar and professor of philosophy and a pacifist organizer.
+Henry Leroy Finch, Jr. (Roy Finch)(August 8, 1921 – August 22, 1997) was an American pacifist and philosopher.
+A conscientious objector in Civilian Public Service (CPS) camps during World War II, he played a prominent role in the peace movement during the 1940s and 1950s.
+His works on philosophy include four books on Ludwig Wittgenstein and a posthumous book on Simone Weil, as well as edited volumes on Tolstoy and Einstein.
+In both pacifism and philosophy, Finch was instrumental in founding and leading influential organizations including National Public Radio ]and the American Weil Society.
+He served as chair of the War Resisters League from 1953 to 1959, and an editor of Liberation (magazine) from its founding in 1956 until 1959.

 Early life and education

-Roy Finch was born in New York City the oldest child of Henry Le Roy Finch and Mary Farquhar Baker.
+Roy Finch was born in New York City as the oldest child of Henry Le Roy Finch and Mary Farquhar Baker.
+His maternal grandmother, Mrs. Stephen Baker Finch, was active in the New York Mission Society..
 His grandfather was Stephen Baker, President of the Bank of the Manhattan Company.
 He had three brothers: Charles B. Finch Jr., Stephen Baker Finch, and John Finch.
 He attended the Buckley School, Phillips Academy, and Yale University (B.A., 1940), where he was Vice-Chairman of the Yale News.
 During World War II he registered as a conscientious objector.
 After the war he earned a Ph.D. in Philosophy at Columbia University, writing a dissertation on the pre-Socratic philosophers.

-Career in philosophy and religion
+Scholarship in Philosophy and Religion

-Finch was a professor of philosophy at Sarah Lawrence College from 1952 to 1972 and in the Department of Philosophy at Hunter College from 1973 to 1989.
-His eclectic awareness of the importance of a diversity of world religions, far ahead of its time, encompassed Buddhism, Confucianism, Hinduism, Judaism, and Taoism.
-He founded the Seminars in World Religion at Columbia University, was active in the Gurdjieff Foundation, and organized the first conference on Buddhist thinker Dogen ever held in the United States.
-Author of works on Ludwig Wittgenstein and Simone Weil, in 1970 he was one of the founders of the American Weil Society.